jcoronado4/Data-Analyst-Portfolio/README.md

 [Spotify Genre Sorter](https://github.com/jcoronado4/Data-Analyst-Portfolio/blob/master/APIs/spotify_genre_sorter.py): This code uses the Spotify API and Spotipy library to take in a spotify playlist URI as an input and sorts the tracks of the playlist by decade into new saved playlists.

+[Extract Billboard Tracks](https://github.com/jcoronado4/Data-Analyst-Portfolio/blob/master/APIs/extract_billboard_tracks.py): This code uses the billboard.py API to extract information from a given billboard chart in a given time frame.
+It creates a folder and file for each year in the time frame and outputs CSV files containing the track title and artist.

 ## Future Topics:

 ### SQL Project
 ### Machine Learning Techniques